awsdocs/amazon-personalize-developer-guide/doc_source/creating-batch-seg-job.md

 ------
 #### [ SDK for Python \(Boto3\) ]

  Use the following `create_batch_segment_job` code to create a batch segment job\.
 Specify a `Job name`, replace `Solution version ARN` with the Amazon Resource Name \(ARN\) of your solution version, and replace the `IAM service role ARN` with the ARN of the IAM service role you created for Amazon Personalize during set up\.
-T his role must have read and write access to your input and output Amazon S3 buckets respectively\.
+This role must have read and write access to your input and output Amazon S3 buckets respectively\.
+For `numResults` specify the number of users you want Amazon Personalize to predict for each line of input data\.

 Replace Amazon S3 data source and data destinations with the Amazon S3 path to your input file and output locations\.
 We recommend using a different location for your output data \(either a folder or a different Amazon S3 bucket\)\.
 You can apply a filter to the recommendations added to the output JSON file\.
 For more information see [Filtering batch recommendations and user segments](filter-batch.md)\.